 To aid in this process, Evans sells a conversion fluid that can be used to facilitate more effective removal of previous coolant.
 It costs $34 per gallon.
 In most systems, one gallon is enough.
 But larger systems will require two gallons.
 Evans also has a list of authorized conversion centers, where vehicles can be taken, and mechanics perform the conversion process for you.
-We found typical conversion costs $150-$180 in labor, plus a minimum of one gallon of conversion fluid at a cost of $34 per gallon.
+We found typical conversion (updated 2022) costs $320 if done by the onwner and $450 if expert labor is added, plus a minimum of one gallon of conversion fluid at a cost of $34 per gallon.

 After proper conversion to the Evans products, the average temperature of engine cylinder heads increased by 115-140oF, versus running with No-Rosion and water.

 The reason for hotter cylinder heads relates to the specific heat capacity of these different fluids.
 Water has a specific heat capacity of 1.00.
 It transfers heat more effectively than any other fluid, and is therefore used as the reference fluid in the scientific measure of specific heat capacity.
 Comparatively, the specific heat capacity of the various glycol solutions in the Evans products ranges from 0.64 to 0.68.
 So they conduct roughly half as much heat as does water, or water with No-Rosion.
 (No-Rosion does not alter the specific heat capacity of water.)